carbonfive/raygun/README.md

 ## Internal Mechanics

-Raygun simply copies the app_prototype tree and then runs a small set of commands to customize the cloned project.
-So, what you get looks a lot like app_prototype.
-Check out bin/raygun.rb to see how it's massaged.
+Raygun simply copies the [app_prototype](app_prototype) tree and then runs a small set of commands to customize the copied project.
+So, what you get looks a lot like [app_prototype](app_prototype).
+Check out [raygun](bin/raygun) to see how it's massaged after being copied.

-This approach is fast, simple, and makes raygun developer very easy.
-Make changes to app_prototype, run its specs and fire up the server to see what happens.
+This approach is fast, simple, and makes raygun developement very easy.
+Make changes to [app_prototype](app_prototype), run its specs and fire up the server to see what happens.

 ## Contributing